Dzyaloshinskii-Moriya Interaction between Multipolar Moments in $5d^1$ Systems: Introduction

-It is even more interesting if we consider the effects of spacial inversion symmetry breaking (ISB).
-If the system has magnetic dipole moments, the lack of spacial inversion symmetry induces the anti-symmetric exchange interaction, i.e. the Dzyaloshinskii-Moriya (DM) interaction~\cite{Dzyaloshinskii,Moriya}.
-For $3d$ systems, the DM inrteraction has been evaluated precisely by first principles calculations.~\cite{Koretune} On the other hand, for $5d^1$ systems, which have the higher-rank multipole degrees of freedom, we naturally expect that there exist the analogues of DM interactions for the higher-rank multipoles, which can lead to novel phases with chiral multipole orders.
+It is even more interesting when we consider the effects of spatial inversion symmetry breaking (ISB).
+This is because ISB induces the anti-symmetric exchange interaction between magnetic dipole moments, i.e. the Dzyaloshinskii-Moriya (DM) interaction~\cite{Dzyaloshinskii,Moriya}.
+For $3d$ systems, the DM interaction has been studied for a long time and the magnitude has been evaluated precisely by first-principles calculations~\cite{Koretune}, and for $5d$ systems, the DM interaction between pseudo-spins ($J_{\rm eff}=1/2$) in 5$d^5$ systems also has been studied~\cite{Chen2008,Shindou2016,Mizoguchi2016_2,Arakawa2016}.
+On the other hand, for $5d^1$ systems, which have the higher-rank multipolar degrees of freedom, we naturally expect that there exist not only the DM interaction between dipolar moments but also the analogues of DM interactions between the higher-rank multipoles such as quadrupolar and octupolar moments.

-In this letter, we study exchange interactions between multipole moments by using numerical exact diagonalization method on two-site systems with three $t_{2g}$ orbitals for each site.
-We discuss the perovskite crystal with the corner-sharing and the edge-sharing configurations, shown in Figs. \ref{Fig1}(a) and \ref{Fig1}(b), respectively, and ISB is taken into account through the displacement of oxygen sites.
-We show the existence of DM interaction between the dipoles of $J_{\mathrm{eff}}=3/2$, as well as between higher-rank multipoles that consist of products of $J_{\mathrm{eff}}$-operators.
-To do this, we compute the expectation values of anti-symmetric products of multipole operators as a function of the SOC.